dosipod/SrWiki/My--device--is-not-working.md

 If you'd like some help with your device, these are the types of things we would be asking:

+* The latest version of SR WLED has a sound pin configurator.
+Please review yours.
 * Please provide a comprehensive, but clear and concise description of the symptoms and your environment.
 * How about posting a crystal clear close-up photo of your wiring, or better yet, a block diagram.
 * If you are referring to code, please provide a link to the version you are referring to.